 Mission and History

-CRISE is an interdisciplinary research centre at the Université du Québec à Montréal (UQAM), with more than 50 researchers, practitioners, doctoral and post-doctoral students from 7 universities and 24 institutions and community organizations in Quebec.
+CRISE is an interdisciplinary research centre at the Université du Québec à Montréal (UQAM), with approximately 20 researchers and over 60 doctoral and post-doctoral students from 7 universities, as well as numerous members from institutions and community organizations in Quebec.

 To work with its partners on suicide prevention and the reduction of its negative effects while encouraging the development and use of interdisciplinary knowledge on suicide, suicide prevention and end-of-life practices.